Gnocchi Bolognese Bake Recipe

 Instructions

-2. Heat the olive oil on medium heat in a large, oven-proof pan.
-Add the onions, carrots, celery and garlic.
-Cook for 5 minutes or until softened.
+2. Heat the olive oil in a large, ovenproof pan over medium heat.
+Add the onion, carrot, celery and garlic.
+Cook for 5 minutes or until the vegetables have softened.

 3. Turn the heat to high, add the beef and cook for 2–3 minutes until browned.
 Season with salt and pepper.